JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 The scattered light component accounts for 20~\% of the integrated power of the PSF at 5~$\mu m$, with the fraction dropping to zero at 12~$\mu m$.
-Due to the smaller absorption length of the arsenic-doped silicon in channels 3 and 4, scattering becomes negligible long-ward of 12~$\mu m$ with the PSF close to diffraction limited.
-In order to mitigate the impact of the scattered light on the flux distribution in the reconstructed spectral cubes, an algorithm was developed to model the scattered component and subtract it directly at the detector plane level \citep{patapis23_psf}.
+Due to the smaller absorption length of the arsenic-doped silicon in channels 3 and 4, scattering becomes negligible long-ward of 12~$\mu m$ with the PSF being close to diffraction limited.
+In order to mitigate the impact of the scattered light on the flux distribution in the reconstructed spectral cubes, an algorithm was developed to model the scattered component and subtract it directly at the detector plane level Patapis et al. (in prep.).
 This is shown in the left and bottom-right panels of Fig.~\ref{fig:scattered_light_correction}.
 The algorithm fits a series of Gaussian profiles, constrained in amplitude, to the broad and structured scattered light component, one detector row at a time, for the two spectral channels projected on the detector.
 The algorithm reduces the integrated power of the effect on the PSF to below the 1~\% level.
-Since the algorithm has been tested on semi-extended sources and single point sources, it is recommended to examine the effectiveness of the algorithm for more complex morphologies (e.g. two resolved but blended PSFs) on a case-by-case basis.
+This is a subtraction of flux from the 2D detector image, and comparing before and after will show a slight loss in flux.
+However, the spectro-photometric calibration against standard star observations also uses the same step, so any fractional losses is made up as part of the spectro-photometric calibration step.
+The algorithm has been tested on semi-extended sources and single point sources, but it is recommended to examine the effectiveness of the algorithm for more complex morphologies (e.g., two resolved but blended PSFs) on a case-by-case basis.